MarcAndrewM/galvanize_notes/README.md

 from itertools import product
 ```
-MLE is our tool we will use to find the best hyperparameters.
+MLE is our tool we will use to find the best parameters.
+A point on the PDF is called the likelihood for the respectice x-value.
+On a continuous distribution, the probability of getting a specific number is 0!